GovanifY/pine/README.md

 A small C++ client example is provided along with the API.
 It can be compiled by executing the command `meson build && cd build && ninja` in the folder "example" that is included in the releases.
+If you want to run the tests you'll have to do
+`meson build && cd build && meson test`.
+This will require you to set environment variables to correctly startup the emulator(s).
+Refer to `src/tests.cpp` to see which ones.

 Meson and ninja ARE portable across OSes as-is and shouldn't require any tinkering.
 Please refer to [the meson documentation](https://mesonbuild.com/Using-with-Visual-Studio.html)